Friday, December 13, 2013

 Dali pushed the envelope in the art world and in his personal life.
 He teased, flirted, played.
 He made his audience think.
 He was a fine painter, capable of elegant representational work, but he achieved international attention through his splashy surrealist creations: “The Eye of Time” with its piercing and glittering clock face as eye.
 His own playful “soft” self-portrait, with bacon!

-An art lover is dwarfed by the gigantic female figure atop a Cadillac, with boat and palm.
+An art lover is dwarfed by a gigantic female figure atop a Cadillac, with

 THE BASKET of bread, inching its way off the table is an apt metaphor for Dali.
 He walked a high wire in the art world, maintaining his balance when taking artistic chances.
 His partner and eventual wife, Gala, inspired his “Atomic Leda” and “Galarina,” for she was his lover, muse and soul mate, model for many of his fantastic and fanciful works.